 In January 2017, we purchased a 100% interest in the East Camp Douglas gold property located in Nevada's Walker Lane Mineral Belt.
+The property is subject to a net smelter return royalty ranging from 1% to 3%.
 The property covers an area of 5,571 acres consisting of 289 unpatented claims, 16 patented claims and additional fee lands in Mineral County, Nevada.
 Precious metal epithermal mineralization at East Camp Douglas occurs as both widespread high sulfidation alteration areas and low sulfidation veins.
-Modern exploration by several mining and exploration companies has established modest gold resource potential in at least five separate areas on the property, with over 3,000 meters of drill core and a large exploration database.
+Modern exploration by several mining and exploration companies has established modest gold resource potential in at least five separate areas on the property, with over 3,000 meters (9,843 feet) of historic drilling and a large exploration database.
 We believe this large property has numerous untested gold targets with open pit heap leach potential warranting an extensive exploration program.
-In 2020, we completed a reconnaissance drill program looking primarily for geologic structures with 11 holes totaling 1,565 meters targeting three general areas: Discovery Breccia, Gypsum Shaft and D2 Cliffs.
-These mineralized zones returned significant drill results including 17.92 meters grading 1.29 g/t gold hosted in brecciated vuggy silicified volcanic rock with a high degree of oxidation.
-In 2021, we evaluated drill results and commenced planning for follow-up drilling to evaluate the resource potential of the gold-bearing silicified volcanic rocks of the lithocap target area.
+In 2022, we completed a reverse circulation drill program targeting three general areas: Discovery Breccia, Gypsum Shaft and D2 Cliffs.
+We completed 31 holes totaling 4.525 meters (14,845 feet) in 2022.
+These mineralized zones returned significant drill results including 4.57 meters grading 5.24 g/t gold within 15.24 meters grading 1.87 g/t gold hosted in brecciated vuggy silicified volcanic rock with a high degree of oxidation.
+In 2023, we are targeting follow-up drilling to evaluate the resource potential of the gold-bearing silicified volcanic rocks of the lithocap target area.